Skip to main content

 2. Select the desired Vector Field.

-3. Adjust the Scale Factor by either manually typing in a new value or clicking the .5x or 2x buttons to halve or double, respectively, the existing value.
+3. Adjust the Scale Factor (labeled Vector Size when Fixed Length is enabled) by either manually typing in a new value or clicking the .5x or 2x buttons to halve or double, respectively, the existing value.
 This factor affects how big the arrows will appear.

-4. (Optional) Check Fixed Length.
-If checked, the vector glyphs are a fixed length.
-If unchecked, the length of vectors is scaled by both the scale factor and the magnitude of the vector.
+4. (Optional) Set the Length Mode dropdown to Fixed-Length for constant-length glyphs, or Scaled to scale the length by both the scale factor and the magnitude of the vector.

 5. Set the Sampling Method: